thingsboard/thingsboard.github.io/docs/user-guide/ui/advanced-data-key-configuration.md

         title: 'Default cell style;'
     1:
         image: /images/user-guide/widgets/advanced-data-key/style-function-1-ce.png
-        title: 'Check the box "Use cell style function" and input the function in the "Cell style function" field and save all changes;'
+        title: 'Check the box "Use cell style function", input the function in the "Cell style function" field, and save all changes;'
     2:
         image: /images/user-guide/widgets/advanced-data-key/style-function-2-ce.png
         title: 'The cell color changes depending on its values.'